Florida State Road 78: Okeechobee (eastern) section

-The 34-mile-long easternmost section of State Road 78 (SR 78) is signed east–west, even though the bulk of the road is north–south.
+The 34-mile-long easternmost section of SR 78 is signed east–west, even though the bulk of the road is north–south.
 This stretch follows the western and northern edge of the Lake Okeechobee wetlands.
 The southern (“western”) terminus of this segment is an intersection with US 27/SR 25 near Moore Haven.
 Motorists driving “east” (actually north) on SR 78, travel through Sportsman Village before visiting the Brighton Seminole Indian Reservation and Buckhead Ridge before reaching the northern (“eastern”) terminus, an intersection with US 98 (SR 700)-US 441 (SR 15) near Eagle Bay in the northern tip of Lake Okeechobee, roughly three miles to the south of Okeechobee.

 History

+SR 78 was made up of a number of former state roads that were added to the State Highway System in the 1930s.
+Some of these state roads were previously cattle trails and ox-wagon routes that dated back to the American Civil War.
+During the 1945 Florida State Road renumbering, the full route from Pine Island to Okeechobee was unified as a single route and designated SR 78.
+The route would also have brief concurrencies with SR 31 near Olga, SR 29 near LaBelle, and US 27 near Moore Haven.
+SR 31 originally crossed the Caloosahatchee River on a swing bridge in Olga and was concurrent with SR 78 from Olga for 3 miles west before turning north to Arcadia.

+In the 1950s, much of SR 78 in North Fort Myers was rebuilt and straightened.
+In 1954, two miles of SR 78 from SR 31 west was rerouted with the new alignment running south from SR 31 toward the Caloosahatchee River (near the current location of the Lee Civic Center) then turning west.
+The original alignment then became Old Bayshore Road.
+In April 1959, SR 78 was realigned from Daughtry Creek to the Atlantic Coast Line Railroad crossing in North Fort Myers.
+The original alignment is now Samville Road.

+In 1960, SR 31 was changed to run concurrent with SR 78 from North River Road south to the newly-built Wilson Pigott Bridge which replaced SR 31's previous bridge in Olga.

 In the late 1970s, FDOT started to put into motion a sequence of events that ultimately resulted in the removal of dozens of miles of roadway from the State maintenance list to county maintenance.
 Entire State Roads disappeared as their FDOT designations were replaced by County Road signage, while other State Roads had only parts become County Roads (usually with no change in the numbering).

-In the 1970s, State Road 78 extended from Pine Island Center, near Pine Island Sound on the Gulf Coast to the northernmost part of Lake Okeechobee.
-In the 1980s, two sections were transitioned to county maintenance:
+In the 1980s, two sections of SR 78 were transitioned to county maintenance: